 Daniel Aun is a dual-qualified, dual-trained Brazilian senior litigation associate based in New York.
 He is focused on white collar defense, internal investigations, compliance, crisis management, and international disputes, particularly as it relates to Latin America, Portugal, and Spain.
-Among other things, he has been actively involved in matters relating to Brazil’s operations Lava Jato, Zelotes, Carne Fraca, and Sem Limites, the U.S.-led FIFA investigation, and a high-profile investigation undertaken by Portuguese authorities.
+Mr. Aun is recognized as a Future Leader by Who’s Who Legal (2021).
+The guide describes him as a “simply outstanding lawyer” with a “strong understanding” of complex white collar regulations, as well as a “deep knowledge of the Brazilian market.”

 Mr. Aun joined Debevoise in 2014.
-From 2012 to 2014, he was an associate at the international arbitration practice group of a large international law firm based in New York.
+From 2012 to 2014, he was an associate in the international arbitration practice group of a large international law firm based in New York.
 From 2008 to 2011, he practiced with a well-known Brazilian law firm specialized in international arbitration.
 In addition, he previously pursued internships at the Permanent Court of Arbitration at The Hague, the Organization of American States, the Brazilian Embassy in Washington, D.C., a Federal Court of Appeals based in São Paulo, and the State of São Paulo Prosecutor’s Office.

 Mr. Aun is an active member of the white collar and arbitration communities in Brazil and the United States.
-He founded and chairs the Brazil-US 40 and Under White Collar Lawyers Initiative, a unique forum for over 140 lawyers in approximately 65 leading law firms in Brazil and the United States to exchange insights on white collar matters involving the two countries, organize meetings and events featuring guest speakers (including current and former government officials and leading practitioners), and publish on matters of interest.
+He founded and chairs the Brazil-US 40 and Under White Collar Lawyers Initiative, a unique forum for 165 lawyers in over 80 leading law firms in Brazil and the United States to exchange insights on white collar matters involving the two countries, organize sessions featuring guest speakers, and publish on matters of interest.

-Mr. Aun was awarded the Becas Líder Scholarship (Jóvenes Líderes Iberoamericanos) by Spain’s Fundación Carolina to Ibero-American leaders in their respective fields, and together with Debevoise colleagues was also awarded the Hon.
+Mr. Aun was awarded the Becas Líder Scholarship (Jóvenes Líderes Iberoamericanos) by Spain’s Fundación Carolina to Ibero-American leaders in their respective fields, and together with Debevoise colleagues, was also awarded the Hon.
 Clarence J. Herlihy Award by Prisoners' Legal Services of New York.

-Mr. Aun’s publications include “Compliance durante a pandemia e o guia atualizado do Departamento de Justiça dos Estados Unidos” [“Compliance during the pandemic and the updated compliance guide of the Department of Justice,”] O Estado de S. Paulo, Fausto Macedo’s Blog (August, 2020), with David A. O’Neil and Andrew M. Levine; “The Year 2019 in Review: A Record-Breaking Year of Anti-Corruption Enforcement,” FCPA Update, Vol. 11, No. 6 (January, 2020); “Latin America’s Evolving Anti-Corruption Landscape: Brazil in Flux and Regional Reverberations,” FCPA Update, Vol. 11, No. 3 (October, 2019); “Empresas, ejecutivos y leyes anticorrupción” [“Companies, executives, and anti-corruption laws,”] Reforma, with Julio Rivera Rios, (October, 2019); “The Year 2018 in Review: Continued Globalization of Anti-Corruption Enforcement,” FCPA Update, Vol. 10, No. 6 (January, 2019); “O futuro do combate à corrupção envolvendo Brasil e Estados Unidos” [“The future of anti-corruption enforcement involving Brazil and the United States,”] O Estado de S. Paulo, Fausto Macedo’s Blog (January, 2019), with Bruce E. Yannett, David A. O’Neil, Andrew M. Levine, and Kara Brockmeyer; “NAFTA Replacement Adds Anti-Corruption Provisions,”FCPA Update, Vol. 10, No. 4 (November, 2018); “New Leniency Regulations and Rules Affecting Financial Institutions Change the Anti-Corruption Landscape in Brazil,” FCPA Update ,Vol. 9, No. 2 (September, 2017); “The Year 2015 in Anti-Bribery Enforcement: Are Companies in the Eye of an Enforcement Storm,” Brazil Section, FCPA Update, Vol. 7, No. 6 (January, 2016); “Brazil Issues Guidelines for Compliance Programs,”FCPA Update, Vol. 7, No. 3 (October, 2015); “Brazil Further Regulates Its Anti-Corruption Framework,” FCPA Update, Vol 6, No. 9 (April, 2015); “Brazil Issues Long-Awaited Decree Implementing the Clean Company Act,” Debevoise & Plimpton Client Update (March, 2015); “Iberdrola v.
+Mr. Aun’s publications include O Estado de S. Paulo – Fausto Macedo’s Blog (December, 2020): O combate à corrupção na administração Biden [Anti-corruption enforcement during the Biden administration]; Latin American Anti‑Corruption Enforcement: Walking a Tightrope of Challenges and Opportunities, Debevoise FCPA Update, Vol. 12, No. 3 (October 2020); “Restituição de lucros indevidos em casos de fraude e corrupção no Brasil e nos Estados Unidos” [“Disgorgement of ill-gotten profits in fraud and corruption cases in Brazil and the United States”], O Estado de S. Paulo, Fausto Macedo’s Blog (October, 2020), with Jose Guilherme Berman and Andrew M. Levine; “Brazilian Authorities Announce Anti‑Corruption Cooperation and Leniency Framework; MPF’s 5th Chamber Opposes It,” Debevoise FCPA Update, Vol. 12, No. 2 (October 2020); “Exigências e benefícios da colaboração com as autoridades em temas anticorrupção” [“The demands and benefits of cooperating in anti-corruption matters”], Jota (August, 2020), with Pierpaolo Cruz Bottini, Igor Sant’Anna Tamasauskas, David A. O’Neil and Andrew M. Levine; “Brazil Announces New Anti-Corruption Cooperation Framework; MPF’s 5th Chamber Opposes It,” with Bruce E. Yannett, Andrew M. Levine, Karolos Seeger and Kara Brockmeyer, Debevoise FCPA Update and NYU Blog on Corporate and Enforcement (August, 2020); “Compliance durante a pandemia e o guia atualizado do Departamento de Justiça dos Estados Unidos” [“Compliance during the pandemic and the updated compliance guide of the Department of Justice”], O Estado de S. Paulo, Fausto Macedo’s Blog (August, 2020), with David A. O’Neil and Andrew M. Levine; “The Year 2019 in Review: A Record-Breaking Year of Anti-Corruption Enforcement,” Debevoise FCPA Update, Vol. 11, No. 6 (January, 2020); “Latin America’s Evolving Anti-Corruption Landscape: Brazil in Flux and Regional Reverberations,” Debevoise FCPA Update, Vol. 11, No. 3 (October, 2019); “Empresas, ejecutivos y leyes anticorrupción” [“Companies, executives, and anti-corruption laws,”] Reforma, with Julio Rivera Rios, (October, 2019); “The Year 2018 in Review: Continued Globalization of Anti-Corruption Enforcement,” Debevoise FCPA Update, Vol. 10, No. 6 (January, 2019); “O futuro do combate à corrupção envolvendo Brasil e Estados Unidos” [“The future of anti-corruption enforcement involving Brazil and the United States,”] O Estado de S. Paulo, Fausto Macedo’s Blog (January, 2019), with Bruce E. Yannett, David A. O’Neil, Andrew M. Levine and Kara Brockmeyer; “NAFTA Replacement Adds Anti-Corruption Provisions,” Debevoise FCPA Update, Vol. 10, No. 4 (November, 2018); “New Leniency Regulations and Rules Affecting Financial Institutions Change the Anti-Corruption Landscape in Brazil,” FCPA Update ,Vol. 9, No. 2 (September, 2017); “The Year 2015 in Anti-Bribery Enforcement: Are Companies in the Eye of an Enforcement Storm,” Brazil Section, Debevoise FCPA Update, Vol. 7, No. 6 (January, 2016); “Brazil Issues Guidelines for Compliance Programs,” Debevoise FCPA Update, Vol. 7, No. 3 (October, 2015); “Brazil Further Regulates Its Anti-Corruption Framework,” Debevoise FCPA Update, Vol 6, No. 9 (April, 2015); “Brazil Issues Long-Awaited Decree Implementing the Clean Company Act,” Debevoise & Plimpton Client Update (March, 2015); “Iberdrola v.
 Guatemala,” ICSID Case No. ARB/09/5, 13 January 2015, A contribution by the ITA Board of Reporters, Kluwer Law International; “SGS v.
 Paraguay,” ICSID Case No. ARB/07/29, 19 May 2014, A contribution by the ITA Board of Reporters, Kluwer Law International; “The Definition of Domestic and Foreign Arbitral Awards in Brazil: A Critical Analysis of the Decision in Nuovo Pignone v.
-Petromec,” Transnational Notes – NYU Center for Transnational Litigation, Arbitration and Commercial Law (March, 2012); “Brazil: Resolving sports infrastructure disputes,” Global Arbitration Review (October, 2010), later republished with the title “World Cup, Olympics and dispute resolution,” Latin Lawyer (October, 2010) and “Beneficios y Patentes – El Caso Brasil,” Revista de la Economia Social y de la Empresa, no. 50 (2007).
-He also contributed to a chapter on the FCPA titled “Der US-amerikanische Foreign Corrupt Practices Act” by Bruce E. Yannett and Thomas Schürrle, the Latin Lawyer 2018 anti-corruption year-in-review essay by Bruce E. Yannett and Andrew M. Levine, and a chapter on the FCPA by Mark P. Goodman and Bruce E. Yannett in the treatise Defending Corporations and Individuals in Government Investigations.
-Mr. Aun also revised the Portuguese versions of the IBA Guidelines for Drafting International Arbitration Clauses and Party Representation, and was a secretary of the committee that conducted a comprehensive review of the International Arbitration Rules of the International Centre for Dispute Resolution (ICDR) of the American Arbitration Association (AAA) and issued a new set of rules in 2014.
+Petromec,” Transnational Notes – NYU Center for Transnational Litigation, Arbitration and Commercial Law (March, 2012); “Brazil: Resolving sports infrastructure disputes,” Global Arbitration Review (October, 2010), later republished with the title “World Cup, Olympics and dispute resolution,” Latin Lawyer (October, 2010); and “Beneficios y Patentes – El Caso Brasil,” Revista de la Economia Social y de la Empresa, no. 50 (2007).
+He also contributed to a chapter on the FCPA titled “Der US-amerikanische Foreign Corrupt Practices Act” by Bruce E. Yannett and Thomas Schürrle, the Latin Lawyer 2018 anti-corruption year-in-review essay by Bruce E. Yannett and Andrew M. Levine and a chapter on the FCPA by Mark P. Goodman and Bruce E. Yannett in the treatise Defending Corporations and Individuals in Government Investigations.
+Mr. Aun also revised the Portuguese versions of the IBA Guidelines for Drafting International Arbitration Clauses and Party Representation and was a secretary of the committee that conducted a comprehensive review of the International Arbitration Rules of the International Centre for Dispute Resolution (ICDR) of the American Arbitration Association (AAA) and issued a new set of rules in 2014.